ErickRodrCodes/nx-plugins/packages/nx-electron-vite/docs/setup.md

 | :--------------------------------------------: |
 | _Expected result of the output of the command_ |

-By using `nx add`, you are executing inherently the generator [Init](#init), which will add all the needed dependencies for this plugin to work.
+By using `nx add`, you are executing inherently the generator [`Init`](./generators.md#init), which will add all the needed dependencies for this plugin to work.

 You can also use your package manager and add `@erickrodrcodes/nx-electron-vite` to the list of `devDependencies`, and then run